grapa-dev/grapa/maintainers/DEVELOPMENT/NEW_GRAPA_DB_DESIGN.md

 ## Conclusion

-The new GrapaDB2 implementation addresses the critical index corruption bug while providing a cleaner, more maintainable, and more performant database system.
+The new GrapaDBX implementation addresses the critical index corruption bug while providing a cleaner, more maintainable, and more performant database system.
 The modular design makes it easier to test, debug, and extend, while the simplified architecture eliminates the complex pointer management that caused the original bug.

 The implementation plan provides a clear path forward with realistic timelines and risk mitigation strategies.
 The parallel development approach ensures that users can continue using the current system while the new implementation is being developed and tested.